vcabeli/vcabeli.github.io/content/posts/mi_with_mixed_variables.md

 constraint-based approaches, another layer of difficulty is added as the same applies for the variables of the conditioning set.

-There also exists yet another type of variables that has the characteristics of both continuous and categorical variables, and fits neither definition.
+There also exists yet another type of variable that has the characteristics of both continuous and categorical variables, and fits neither definition.
 For example, think of the height measured in centimeters without decimals : it is not defined on a truly continuous